morgangreenwalt/hey-yall-2.0/README.md

 Hey Y'all 2.0
 -------

-An interactive application getting user preferences and providing suggestions on things to do in Austin.
+An interactive web application getting user preferences and providing suggestions on things to do in Austin.
 Sign up today!

 Technologies used:
 1. Nod.js